(amlodipine besilate) uncoated tablet

 When you must not take it

-If you are not sure whether you should be taking Amlodipine GH, talk to your doctor.
+If you are unsure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it